mashrufehsan/W3-LLM-Assignment/README.md

         ```bash
         copy .env.sample .env
         ```
+    Run the following command to view all the available Ollama models available on your machine.
+    ```bash
+    ollama list
+    ```
     Update the `.env` file with your PostgreSQL database credentials and specify the Ollama model of your choice.

 5. **Run Migrations**